 Canon T7i versus Canon 7D II

-The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in February 2017 and September 2014.
+The Canon EOS Rebel T7i (called Canon 800D in some regions) and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in February 2017 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The T7i has a resolution of 24 megapixel, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably larger (27 percent) than the Canon T7i.
 Moreover, the 7D Mark II is substantially heavier (71 percent) than the T7i.
 It is noteworthy in this context that the 7D Mark II is splash and dust-proof, while the T7i does not feature any corresponding weather-sealing.